 - Created on the 2 June, 2017.

-Human ENA ELISA kit can be used for in-vitro quantitative screening of IgG autoantibodies directed against extractable nuclear antigens (ENAs) in human serum and plasma samples.
+Human ENA screen ELISA kit can be used for in-vitro quantitative screening of IgG auto-antibodies directed against extractable nuclear antigens (ENAs) in human serum and plasma samples.
 This assay has a minimum analytical sensitivity limit of diagn.
 92.7%.

 A mixture of purified antigens SS-A 60, SS-A 52, SS-B, Sm, RNP/Sm, Scl 70 and Jo-1 is coated on to microwells.

-The minimum detection sensitivity level of human extractable nuclear antigens (ENAs) using this human ENA ELISA kit was diagn.
+The minimum detection sensitivity level of IgG antibodies directed to human extractable nuclear antigens (ENAs) to screen using current human ENA screen ELISA kit was diagn.
 92.7%.
-The dynamic assay range for this kit is to a cut-off index 1.0.
+The dynamic range for this assay is to a cut-off index 1.0.

 - Efficiency of different strategies to detect autoantibodies to extractable nuclear antigens.
 J Immunol Methods.
 (2010) 360 (1-2): 89-95.
 Almeida González D., et al.

 - Comparison of two extractable nuclear antigen testing algorithms: ALBIA versus ELISA/line immunoassay.
 Pathology.
 (2016) 48 (5): 491-7.
 Chandratilleke D., et al.

 - How should a district general hospital immunology service screen for anti-nuclear antibodies?
 An ‘in-the-field’ audit.
 Clin Exp Immunol.
 (2015) 180 (1): 52-7.
 Hira-Kazal R., et al.

 - Application of linear discriminant analysis in performance evaluation of extractable nuclear antigen immunoassay systems in the screening and diagnosis of systemic autoimmune rheumatic diseases.
 Am J Clin Pathol.
 (2012) 138 (4): 596-603.
 Pi D., et al.